 An independent economic impact study into the EIS was undertaken by ACIL Allen Consulting in early 2015.
 The study confirmed the scheme's strong multiplier effect on the State Economy.

 This program directly supports explorers in Western Australia through a competitive program which offers co-funding to innovative exploration drilling projects.
+Approximately $5 million per year will be allocated to the co-funded drilling.
 Access full details of the program including the online application system.

 3D prospectivity mapping